gromag/ml-resources/sqlalchemy-in-10-minutes.md

 By using parameterized input in your raw SQL queries, you can help to ensure that your code is secure and free from SQL injection vulnerabilities.
 Just be sure to validate any user input before including it in a raw SQL query, and to use the parameterized input feature of SQLAlchemy whenever possible.

-## Acknowledgement
+## Disclaimer and Acknowledgement

 >_This document has been redacted in places but mostly the output of the GPT 3 model.
-Large Language Models like GPT 3 often hallucinate and might give incorrect information, please use your own judgment and take this as an input to do further research._
+Large Language Models like GPT 3 might hallucinate and give give incorrect information, please use your own judgment and take this as an input to do further research._